spherex-xyz/spherex-contracts/README.md

 1. The owner
    * Controls the operator role address.
 2. The operator
-   * Controls the engine managment functions.
+   * Controls the engine management functions.
 3. The sender adder
    * A unique role granted to mainly on-chain factory contracts, its sole purpose is to allow adding an address to the `allowedSenders`.
 It has 3 important state variables:
 4. `_engineRules` - a bytes8 variable indicating what rules (theses) are applied, 1 for CF, 2 for PrefixTxFlow, if all are off then the engine is deactivated.